oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The resulting translated document:

-* has not the same `/document/tracking/id` as the original document.
-The translated document can use a completely new `/document/tracking/id` or compute one by using the original `/document/tracking/id` as a prefix and add an ID from the naming scheme of the issuer of the translated version.
+* does not use the same `/document/tracking/id` as the original document.
+The translated document can use a completely new `/document/tracking/id` or compute one by using the original `/document/tracking/id` as a prefix and adding an ID from the naming scheme of the issuer of the translated version.
 It should not use the original `/document/tracking/id` as a suffix.
-If an issuer uses an CSAF translator to publish his advisories in multiple languages he may use the combination of original `/document/tracking/id` and translated `/document/lang` as a `/document/tracking/id` for the translated document.
+If an issuer uses a CSAF translator to publish his advisories in multiple languages they may use the combination of the original `/document/tracking/id` and translated `/document/lang` as a `/document/tracking/id` for the translated document.
 * provides the `/document/lang` property with a value matching the language of the translation.
 * provides the `/document/source_lang` to contain the language of the original document (and should only be set by CSAF translators).
 * includes a reference to the original advisory as first element of the array `/document/references[]`.